ruricolist/cl-strftime/README.txt

-CL-STRFTIME is a Common Lisp compiler for the strftime language.
-It is not an interface to a foreign function, but a re-implementation from scratch.
+CL-STRFTIME is a Common Lisp compiler for the strftime “language.”

 FORMAT-TIME takes four arguments: a stream, a strftime-style control string, a time (defaults to now), and a time zone (defaults to here).